frequently asked questions

 The Hub provides the following services:

-• Provide short term office space including bookable offices, meeting rooms, training rooms and workstations
+• Provide short term office space including meeting rooms, training rooms and workstations

 • Provide business, commercial advice and support to enhance the capability and capacity of Aboriginal and Torres Strait Islander People